zahramoghaddasi/Fourth-Assignment-HTML-Parser/README.md

 To enhance your project further:

-- Expand data extraction to additional websites i.e. [Hockey Teams](https://www.scrapethissite.com/pages/forms/).
+- Expand data extraction to additional websites, such as [Hockey Teams](https://www.scrapethissite.com/pages/forms/).
 - Develop a user interface for interactive querying and sorting.
-- utilize SQL/NoSQL databases to store the data that you are scraping.
+- Utilize SQL or NoSQL databases to store the scraped data.

 ## Submission 📁